-The Colorado Constitution contains a provision called the Taxpayer Bill of Rights, or “TABOR”, which requires state, local and county governments to obtain voter approval to issue bonds (increase debt), increase a mill levy or a sales tax.
-Basically any time a government wishes to raise revenue for any purpose they are required to ask for voter approval through a ballot initiative.
-For the past 10 years our Colorado voter opinion surveys have found a majority support for TABOR, primarily because people appreciate TABOR’s ability to keep government spending in check and under control.
-Over the years we have also learned from our Colorado ballot initiative survey research that successful ballot initiatives usually include at least one of the following four characteristics.
+The Colorado Constitution contains a provision called the Taxpayer Bill of Rights, or “TABOR”, which requires state, local and county governments to obtain voter approval to issue bonds (increase debt), increase a mill levy, or a sales tax.
+Basically, any time a government wishes to raise revenue for any purpose, they are required to ask for voter approval through a ballot initiative.
+For the past 10 years, our Colorado voter opinion surveys have found a majority support for TABOR, primarily because people appreciate TABOR’s ability to keep government spending in check and under control.
+Over the years, we have also learned from our Colorado ballot initiative survey research that successful ballot initiatives usually include at least one of the following four characteristics.

 1. Be Very, Very Specific About How the Funds Will Be Spent

 Colorado voters, regardless of party affiliation, are naturally skeptical about how state, local or county governments spend taxpayer money.
 They are generally reluctant and uncomfortable approving sales tax and mill levy rates increases.
 They cringe at approving new government debt through bonding, regardless of the purpose, when a ballot initiative language is vague or too broad about how the funding would be spent.
-We believe that the lack of detail regarding how the education funds would have been spent under Proposition 103 contributed to it’s defeat back in 2011.
+We believe that the lack of detail regarding how the education funds would have been spent under Proposition 103 contributed to its defeat back in 2011.
 Proposition 103’s language (paraphrased) is below.

 “State taxes shall be increased $536.1 million annually in the first full fiscal year and by such amounts as are raised annually thereafter by amendments to the Colorado Revised Statutes concerning a temporary increase in certain state taxes for additional public education funding,…….requiring that the additional revenues resulting from these increased tax rates be spent only to fund public education from preschool through twelfth grade and public postsecondary education…”

 Now you would think that the language was specific enough for the taxpayers, right?
-However, you would be surprised from our focus groups at the lack of trust voters have for school board decisions on how public education dollars are spent.
-In fact, our past statewide Colorado surveys have found that 75% of voters think too much spending goes toward school administration and overhead costs and not enough funding makes it into the classroom.
+However, you would be surprised by our focus groups at the lack of trust voters have for school board decisions on how public education dollars are spent.
+In fact, our past statewide Colorado surveys have found that 75% of voters think too much spending goes toward school administration and overhead costs, and not enough funding makes it into the classroom.
 So if you want your ballot initiative to pass, be really specific about how funds would be spent.

 2. Make Sure There is Zero Chance the Funds Could be Spent on Something Else